srsholmes/london-transport-app/README.md

 ### Troubleshooting
 Run `npm run newclear` to remove React Native's cache and reinstall node-modules.
 This can often help.

+### Flow
+Run `npm run flow`.
+The source isn't entirely annotated due to time constraints, but I have gone through the majority of it.

 #### Tests
 Run `npm t`.
 Tests are run with Jest, which will work both locally and on CI.
 Current only tests for actions are in place due to time constraints.
 For component testing I would use Enzyme.